 Kuala Lumpur city tour in two days!
-Yes, a quick tour in KL is not any bad idea.
+Yes, a quick tour of KL is not a bad idea.
 In a short time, it is possible to explore like a local on a budget.
 I had a safe and interesting two days’ city tour in Kuala Lumpur, Malaysia.
 I found 1-3 days are more than enough to explore almost all the top tourist attractions in Kuala Lumpur.
 You can even easily afford a standard budget stay here.
 At the same time, Kuala Lumpur is best for luxury travelers.
-For many reasons, all kind of tourists and travelers love to visit Kuala Lumpur.
+For many reasons, all kinds of tourists and travelers love to visit Kuala Lumpur.

 The infrastructure of Kuala Lumpur city is outstanding.
 There are many things to do and see in the city itself.
 The transportation system in KL is cool as well.
 Many popular landmarks are possible to explore without any entrance fee.
 There is one free bus service ‘GO KL City Bus’ also available in four main routes for locals and foreigners.
 You can even enjoy a budget stay, shop, and food in the center of Kuala Lumpur city.